tomszar/PopStruct/README.md

 This second approach performs way faster than the previous one.
 Similar to the previous approach, we generated a "dense" and a "sparse" file.

+Finally, both set of samples were LD pruned to generate appropriates files to run on [Admixture](http://www.genetics.ucla.edu/software/admixture/index.html).
+To generate more meaningful results and help on the interpretation we merged our pruned samples with the 1000 Genomes and HGDP datasets.
+The pipeline for merging those two reference samples can be found [here](https://tomszar.github.io/HGDP_1000G_Merge/)

 ## QC assessment

 Our QC assessment was done in [plink 1.9](https://www.cog-genomics.org/plink2) in each dataset, both before and after merging across platforms, in the following order: